dougct/dlnd/README.md

 # Deep Learning Foundations Nanodegree

-_This repository contains the descriptions and solutions to the projects of the Udacity DLND nanodegree program._
+_This repository contains the descriptions and solutions to the projects of the Udacity Deep Learning Foundations nanodegree program._

 The repository with all the exercises and project descriptions is here: [https://github.com/udacity/deep-learning](https://github.com/udacity/deep-learning).